Nidec Announces the Status of Own Share Repurchase

-KYOTO, Japan, July 01, 2022 (GLOBE NEWSWIRE) -- Nidec Corporation ((TSE: 6594,NJDCY (the "Company") today announced the status of the Company's own share repurchase under its ongoing repurchase plan resolved at a meeting of the Board of Directors held on April 21, 2022, pursuant to Item 1 of Article 459 (1) of the Companies Act of Japan.
+KYOTO, Japan, Feb.
+01, 2022 (GLOBE NEWSWIRE) -- Nidec Corporation ((TSE: 6594,NJDCY (the "Company") today announced the status of the Company's own share repurchase under its ongoing repurchase plan resolved at a meeting of the Board of Directors held on January 26, 2022, pursuant to Article 459, Paragraph 1, Item 1 of the Company Law of Japan.

 Details of Share Repurchase